Online Student Center 1600x900

 • Tenants’ Rights Advocacy Clinic

-• 6 credits: Graded pass-fail
+• First component: Graded pass-fail

-PRO BONO SCHOLARS PROGRAM SEMINAR (2 Credits) – For students who are selected for the New York Court of Appeals’ Pro Bono Scholars Program.
+PRO BONO SCHOLARS PROGRAM SEMINAR (2 Credits) – This Course is available to students participating in the New York Court of Appeals’ Pro Bono Scholars Program.
 Students in the seminar build upon the skills and professional values they learned up until that point in law school, including the skills most relevant to their pro bono experience: identifying and resolving ethical issues, client/witness interviewing, client counseling, legal research, writing, advocacy, negotiation, mediation, case/project management, and working with teams and supervisors.
 They will also reflect upon their clinical experience, with special consideration of access to justice issues.
 Grades are based on in-class exercises, weekly reflection papers, class participation, and an oral presentation on a relevant legal, professional, or justice issue.
-Co-requisites – PRO BONO SCHOLARS PROGRAM PLACEMENT PART I; PRO BONO SCHOLARS PROGRAM PLACEMENT PART II; PRO BONO SCHOLARS PROGRAM PRACTICE WRITING TUTORIAL.
+Co-requisites – PRO BONO SCHOLARS PROGRAM PLACEMENT I; PRO BONO SCHOLARS PROGRAM PLACEMENT II.

-• Your résumé
+• Your résumé and

 • A statement of no more than two pages, typewritten and double-spaced, describing your commitment to public interest law and public service before and during law school